 There is a point in time at which the shortage or exhaustion of sustaining backup systems, including emergency power supplies, batteries, standby fuel supplies, communications, and manpower resources that can be mobilized, coordinated, and dispatched, together lead to a continuing degradation of critical infrastructures for a prolonged period of time.

 While it may not be possible to stop the solar storms, it would be useful to know when they are coming to better prepare for them.
-Below are links to sites reporting current activity, warnings and the Long Range Solar Storm Forecast.
+Below is a link to a site reporting current activity, warnings and the Long Range Solar Storm Forecast.